nawrockie/infernal_gpipe_tests_ssu_lsu/00README.txt

    <method1>-v-<method2>-<domain>-<family>
       (e.g. 'ncbi-rRNA-v-infernal-bac-ssu')

-   The following files were created for each comparison:
+   The following files were created for each comparison.
+These are in the comparison-output-files/ dir.

    '.id' file:
      list of identical annotations (same sequence and same boundaries)